maggieortiz/DataEngineerProject/README.md

 - Take these .csv data files and create an ETL to migrate data to tables in redshift

 ### Steps:
+1. Add CSV files to an S3 bucket
-1. Run Create Redshift and IAM role Notebook
+1. Create Redshift and IAM role in AWS portal
-2. Run Testing notebook
+2. Run 'ETL Testing Notebook'
-3. Write your Queries you want
+3. Perform the queries and analysis in question
-4. Close Redshift cluster with first jypter notebook
+4. Close Redshift cluster and S3 bucket in AWS portal

 ### Tables:
 - Co2emissions - emissions by country & year